lonelydock3/myvimrc/readme.md

 # My vimrc Configuration

-If you think I would benefit in adding more stuff, please email me at lonelydock3@gmail.com.
+If you think I would benefit by adding more stuff, please email me at lonelydock3@gmail.com.

-Feel free to clone and use it yourself.
+Feel free to clone it and use it yourself.

 Thanks,